rtafoya/Hello-World-/README.md

 Hi.

-Ruth here and I am the IT And Data Controller for a public school.
+Ruth here and I am the IT And Data Controller for a public school district.
 Workiing with SQLDeveloper and the different data bases in Power School.

 I am one class away from my Bachelors degree in ICT.